The pros & cons of ChatGPT and other AI chatbots

 When used in the right way, chatbot tools like ChatGPT carry huge opportunities for companies.
 They can shift the needle in terms of productivity, automating repetitive work and processes.
 Here are some of the ways in which they can be applied:

 Customer service is being flagged as a huge area for potential growth in the use of AI technology.
 Businesses can use it to generate automated replies to customer queries, improving response time.
-But, on the flip side, customer service staff may increasingly be taken out of the picture, and there is growing concern among many sectors that AI may replace humans in many roles – which brings us to the pitfalls of using generative AI.
+But, on the flip side, customer service staff may increasingly be taken out of the picture, and there is growing concern among many sectors that AI may replace humans in many roles.

 The risks of ChatGPT

-While the advancement of AI chatbots has been met with excitement in many areas, an equal amount of fear is growing as people, industry and governments realise just how powerful this technology is.
+While the advancement of AI chatbots has been met with excitement in many areas, an equal amount of fear is growing as we realise just how powerful this technology is.
 Naturally, many are concerned it will replace people’s jobs.
-Anyone who writes or provides any kind of information – customer service agents, marketers, web developers, content creators, legal assistants, and journalists, to name a few – could expect their livelihoods to be impacted by chatbots as they progress further.
+Anyone who writes or provides any kind of information – customer service agents, marketers, web developers, content creators, translators, legal assistants, and journalists, to name a few – could expect their livelihoods to be impacted by chatbots as they progress further.

 There’s also a big fear over the security of using AI chatbots.
 Experts have warned of their ability to spread vast amounts of misinformation in such a convincing, human style that it will become increasingly harder to distinguish what is true and what is not.
 Cyber criminals will be able to leverage this to their advantage, developing more authentic-sounding scams, and typical signs of fraud such as poor spelling or grammar will be much harder to spot.